 In addition to running SURFACE 1°22, Emily lectures at RMIT as part of their Bachelor of Arts (Textile Design) programme.
 She inspires by doing and sharing through workshops, exhibitions and events.
 Her goal is to foster a love of surface design in people of all abilities and backgrounds through project based learning.

-Currently based in Melbourne, Australia we run an intro to Textile Design workshop, hosted by WORK-SHOP in Fitzroy.
-We provide a series of specialised workshops and short courses through our Design School.
+Currently based in Melbourne, Australia we run a series of specialised workshops and short courses through our Design School.

 Our studio provides a warm, welcoming environment in which to share our ideas and create.
 It features kitsch undertones with an eclectic assortment of art, and a good dose of nostalgia from the 50s and 60s.
 Contemporary influences also abound, with illustrations, screen prints and graphic designs adorning the studio walls.
 We’ve tried to strike the perfect balance between modern, quirky and retro vibes to leave you feeling inspired and right at home.